John Heitinga: 2006 World Cup and Euro 2008

+Heitinga was selected by Marco van Basten for the Dutch national team of 23 players to compete in the 2006 FIFA World Cup, hosted by Germany.
+The Dutch reached the second round before again being knocked out by Portugal.

 Heitinga was also called up to the Dutch squad for Euro 2008 in Austria and Switzerland.
 Since Euro 2008, he has been a regular in the right back position and has occasionally deputised in other defensive positions during an injury crisis.
 He made his 50th appearance for the Netherlands in a friendly against Paraguay on 18 November 2009.